-Angelica Norton is the host of the Chatty Crafties podcast.
-By day she runs a landscape design/build studio with her husband, but in the evenings she carves away time between parenting and catching her breath to sew and alter clothing, write, embroider, crochet, paint, garden, read, and every so often, tell stories on stage.
+Angelica Norton is the host and producer of the Chatty Crafties podcast.
+By day she runs a landscape design/build studio with her husband, Open Envelope Studio, but in the evenings she carves away time between parenting and catching her breath to sew and alter clothing, write, embroider, crochet, paint, garden, read, and every so often, tell stories on stage.
 She loves to talk about making things and finds she’s in the best headspace when she keeps busy with projects instead of getting sucked into the tempting black mirror that is her smartphone.

 Hobbies, specifically artistic pursuits at both an amateur or professional level, take work.
 She was inspired by a conversation about sewing with a friend that included art as therapy and realized this kind of discussion energized her, which in turn made her want to keep making things.
 She knew she was surrounded by extremely talented and creative friends and family that approached life with an artistic eye and wanted to explore why they play music, cook, paint, write, etc. What makes them try something new?
 When is a piece finished?
 What are they intimidated by?
 Do they make things for themselves or for other people?
 What makes them set aside their precious downtime to work?
 When it is monetized, is it still fun, or does work change the tone of the art?